opencadc/docker-base/cadc-tomcat/README.md

 tomcat.connector.proxyPort=443
 ```

 Additional system properties to configure the application can also be added here.

+For example, if
+* the SSL termination accepts client certificates and forwards them via the X-Client-Certificate http header, and
+* your web application is built on OpenCADC java libraries, and
+* you want to allow your web application to trust that header in any connection
+then you need to set `ca.nrc.cadc.auth.PrincipalExtractor.enableClientCertHeader = true`.
+WARNING: setting this
+property opens up a big security hole (clients can easily pass in a certificate and impersonate another user)
+so the tomcat containers *must* not be accessible to any untrusted clients.

 Application specific configuration files can also be placed in /config; applications can find them
 using ${user.home}/config (the user.home java system property).